Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 In this Quickstart, we will investigate how a financial company builds a BI dashboard using customer transactional data housed on a PostgreSQL database.
 The data is brought into Snowflake via the Snowflake Connector for PostgreSQL.
 The main idea is gain insights on potential ways to increase customer spending with promotions.

 ### What You Will Build
-- Visualize customer data and gain insights ingesting data from PostgreSQL DB to Snowflake using the Snowflake Connector for PostgreSQL Native App, Dynamic Tables, and Streamlit-in-Snowflake (SiS)
+- Visualize customer data and gain insights ingesting data from PostgreSQL DB to Snowflake using the Snowflake Connector for PostgreSQL Native App and Dynamic Tables

 ### What You Will Learn
 - How to connect PostgreSQL data to Snowflake using the [Snowflake Connector for PostgreSQL](https://other-docs.snowflake.com/en/connectors/postgres6/about)